codeabovelab/haven-platform/doc/installation.md

 ## Installation Steps

-The following installation instruction has been tested on Debian / Ubuntu.
+The following installation instruction has been tested on Debian / Ubuntu / CentOS.

 **Installing Docker (Skip step if you already have Docker):**